shehabattia96/poof_arm/simulations/BaseCinderApp/README.md

 ## Getting started

-Include /src/BaseCinderApp.cpp and create the necessary method overrides.
-See the [ExampleCinderApp.cpp](./src/ExampleCinderApp.cpp) for an example.
+Clone the [Simple app](./examples/Simple), which has a usable CMakeLists.txt file, and creates the necessary method overrides and Macros calls to create a Cinder app instance, as well as draw two cubes.

+See the [Examples directory](./examples) for other examples.

 ### SimulationObject